M7stic/HannahFlannery/research.md

 **Source:** `Wu, M. (2017). *Case study the indie game industry and help indie developers achieve their success in digital marketing* (Publication No. 10685688) [Master's dissertation, Northeastern University].
 ProQuest Dissertations & Theses Global.`

 **My Summary:**
-Wu's research exposes the massive hidden labor burden that the VPF completely ignores.
-Successful indie development requires three layers of unpaid work: community building in early stages, relentless marketing in middle stages, and intensive networking in late stages.
-Case studies like *Keep Talking and Nobody Explodes* show how crucial early-stage collaboration is, while *Exploding Kittens* demonstrates the 24/7 community management needed for crowdfunding success.
+Wu's research exposes the hidden labor burden that the VPF ignores.
+Successful indie development requires three layers of unpaid work; community building in early stages, relentless marketing in middle stages, and intensive networking in late stages.
+Case studies like *Keep Talking and Nobody Explodes* show how crucial early stage collaboration is, while *Exploding Kittens* demonstrates the 24/7 community management needed for crowdfunding success.
 Yet none of this essential work is fundable through the VPF, which only covers direct production costs.

 [Read the full analysis here](research/wu_analysis.md)